mithunder916/web_audio_api_techtalk/README.md

    The first slider modulates the cutoff frequency between 50 and 4000Hz.

-   The second slider modulates the resonance/Q between 1 and 15 (careful making it too high, especially while the cutoff
+   The second slider modulates the resonance/Q between 1 and 15.
-   frequency is also high).

 5. To load a different wav. file to loop, add it to the /samples folder and change line 343 of index.js to the stringifed name of that file (excluding .wav).